 Nutrition for infants to age 1

-Meghana Sathe, M.D., Pediatric Gastroenterologist at Children’s Health℠ and Associate Professor at UT Southwestern, says that until age 1, most of the calories your child consumes every day should come from breastmilk or formula.
+Meghana Sathe, M.D., Pediatric Gastroenterologist at Children’s Health℠ and Professor at UT Southwestern, says that until age 1, most of the calories your child consumes every day should come from breastmilk or formula.

 “If a mom is unable to breastfeed or chooses to use formula, there are many high-quality formulas to choose from,” Dr. Sathe says.
 “But the more specialized the formula, the more expensive it may be, and the majority of babies do great on standard cow’s milk protein formula.”